🍁 Toronto with Kids & Teens: The Ultimate Foodie & City Sightseeing Adventure

 The Rec Room Roundhouse

-⭐ This was one of our kids’ favorite restaurants and entertainment stops of the entire trip.
+If you only choose one evening activity, make it this.
+The Rec Room Roundhouse was one of our kids’ favorite restaurant and entertainment stops of the entire trip.

 🍽️ Toronto Foodie Bucket List

-PAI Northern Thai Kitchen
+🥇 Our Favorite Restaurant: PAI Northern Thai Kitchen

 🍔 Casual Family Favorites

-King Slice • Giant classic pizza slices • Fast and affordable
+• King Slice — Giant classic pizza slices, fast and affordable.

 🍟 Canadian Comfort Food